2020 Finally Ending, But New Year's Revelries Muted by Virus

 Meiji Shrine in downtown Tokyo, which attracts millions of people every year during New Year holidays and is usually open all night on New Year’s Eve, will close its doors at 4 p.m. on Dec.
 31 this year, the shrine announced on its website.

-In South Korea, Seoul’s city government has cancelled its annual New Year’s Eve bell-ringing ceremony in the Jongno neighborhood for the first time since it first held the event in 1953, months after the end of the Korean War.
+In South Korea, Seoul’s city government has cancelled its New Year’s Eve bell-ringing ceremony for the first time since it started the event in 1953, months after the end of the Korean War.

-The event, in which citizens ring a large bell at a traditional pavilion when the clock strikes twelve, drew an estimated 100,000 people and was broadcast live.

-Authorities in eastern coastal areas say they’ll close beaches and other spots where hundreds of thousands of people typically gather on New Year’s Day to watch the sunrise.

-The southeastern city of Pohang says it instead plans to broadcast live the sunrise at several beaches under its jurisdiction on its YouTube channel on Jan.
-1.
+Eastern beaches and other spots where people typically gather watch the year's first sunrise will be closed.
+The city of Pohang instead plans to broadcast live on YouTube as the sun rises at several of its beaches.

-Earlier this week, South Korea’s central government said it will ban private social gatherings of more than five people and shut down ski resorts and major tourist spots nationwide from Christmas Eve until Jan.
-3 as efforts to bring a recent viral resurgence under control.

 Associated Press journalists Huizhong Wu in Taipei, Taiwan, Raf Wober in Hong Kong, Mary Yamaguchi and Yuri Kageyama in Tokyo, and Hyung-jin Kim in Seoul, South Korea, contributed to this report.